Chai Tea vs Chai Latte

 This meas that both the traditional masala chai and chai latte contain exactly the same ingredients – strong black tea leaves, spices, milk, water and sugar.
 And not only do they contain the same ingredients, but they can also contain the same ratios, too.
 You can make both masala chai and chai latte using instant chai powder, but to enjoy the traditional chai, pure tea and freshly ground spices are a must.
 Furthermore, instant chai powders usually already contain milk and sugar.

-READ ALSO Black Tea & Coconut Milk Boba
+READ ALSO Peach Tea Boba

 Learn how to make masala chai from a scratch.